 For patients staying at the hospital, “comfort rounds” are conducted on a regular basis.
 During these visits, pain management practitioners thoroughly evaluate your current pain level and how your treatment approach is working, and make necessary modifications to your treatment plan.

-Unlike other hospitals in which your medical oncologist is often the only one to address your pain, CTCA at Eastern Regional Medical Center has a team in place focused on managing your pain throughout your cancer care.
+Unlike other hospitals in which your medical oncologist is often the only one to address your pain, CTCA® in Philadelphia has a team in place focused on managing your pain throughout your cancer care.

-The pain management team at Eastern, which functions within the Care Management Department, is staffed by dedicated pain management practitioners, anesthesiologists and oncology-certified pain management nurses.
+The pain management team at our Philadelphia hospital, which functions within the Care Management Department, is staffed by dedicated pain management practitioners, anesthesiologists and oncology-certified pain management nurses.

 The team consults daily with the rest of your care team to balance pain medicine with supportive options.
 For instance, if you are experiencing gastric problems or pain while eating, the nutrition team may intervene with nutrition therapies.
 The naturopathic medicine team may suggest natural supplements to help alleviate the side effects caused by your pain medications.